Southeast Asian Studies MAIS Handbook

-During your first year, Professor Bonus will help you determine a suitable faculty mentor, who will become your faculty adviser.
+During your first year, Professor Giebel will help you determine a suitable faculty mentor, who will become your faculty adviser.
 You should meet with your faculty adviser at least once a quarter.
 By your fourth quarter in the program, you should establish a Supervisory Committee to advise you in completing the final requirements of your program.

 Familiarize yourself with both the Southeast Asian Studies Program Requirements for a Master of Arts in International Studies and the General Graduate School Requirements for a Master’s Degree.
 The program requirements are designed to meet Graduate School requirements, but it is important to note that to earn your degree you must satisfy both sets of requirements.
 Please also note the Jackson School’s Satisfactory Performance and Progress Policies for Master’s Students.